Stuycs-K/finalproject-09-xu-elias-weir-jakob-diamond-julien/Presentation.md

   - old **frame pointer** (pointer from which other elements in the frame can be accessed)
   - local variables
 <img width="480" alt="Screenshot 2025-06-03 at 12 58 58 AM" src="https://github.com/user-attachments/assets/26003099-52c0-4365-a1f6-ca16e9dd5d81" />

+### Protection Methods (Julien)

+- **Address space layout randomization (ASLR)** randomizes the memory addresses of certain data points involved in a process each time it is run
+- **Stack canaries** are known values placed around a buffer such that they would be corrupted in the event of a buffer overflow

+### Famous exploit (Julien)

+- Morris worm
+    - Cornell Grad Student
+- Hella other worms -> very popular exploit before best practices mitigated them

 ### Self built "broken" binaries